Keats/tera/docs/content/_index.md

 Example: `{{ value | trim(pat="|") }}`

-The output is never a safe string.

 ##### trim_start
 Removes leading whitespace if the variable is a string.
 Also takes an optional `pat` argument to trim by that pattern instead of whitespace:

 Example: `{{ value | trim_start(pat="|") }}`

-The output is never a safe string.

 ##### trim_end
 Removes trailing whitespace if the variable is a string.
 Also takes an optional `pat` argument to trim by that pattern instead of whitespace:

 Example: `{{ value | trim_end(pat="|") }}`

-The output is never a safe string.

 ##### truncate
 Truncates a string to the indicated length.
 If the string has a smaller length than